 Since the guided experience walks through the steps to delete a user, here's how to get started.

 Sign in to Office 365 with your global admin account.

 In the admin center, go to the Active users page, or choose Users > Active Users.

 Select the user you want to delete, choose Delete user.

 User management admin: Delete one or more users from Office 365

 IMPORTANT: Don't delete a user's account if you've converted it to a shared mailbox or if you've set up email forwarding on the account.
 Those functions need the account there.
 If you've converted it to a shared mailbox, you can Stop paying for the license from it so you aren't paying for it.
 If you set up email forwarding, you cannot remove the license.
 Doing so will stop the email forwarding and inactivate the mailbox.

-On the Active Users page, choose the names of the users that you want to delete, and then select Delete user.
+- Choose the names of the users that you want to delete, and then choose Delete user.

 Although you deleted the user's account, you're still paying for the license.
 See the next procedure to stop paying for the license.
 Or, you can assign the license to another user.
 It won't be assigned to someone automatically.